 Really the best thing to do is just keep practicing.
 I’m definitely still learning, but I’ve started to get a feel for which backgrounds are too “busy” and which add to the outfit, and what time of day I can expect good lighting in certain spots.
 Every time I try to take it in a new location, though, the process of trial-and-error stars over again . . .posted over 3 years ago

 Just take photos in a place that had good lighting!
 Outside is usually better than inside, but you don’t want to take a photo in direct sunlight or the lighting could be too harsh.

 I usually put the camera a few metres away from me, and I don’t usually use zoom.

 If you’re having trouble focusing the camera you could place an item where you’d be standing, focus on it and then use the self timer shot.
 Not sure how well this works though!

 Personally I find it easier when someone is taking the photos for you, if it’s possible. it’s a lot quicker and all you have to do is do lots of poses while they click away!

 I always zoom in as much as possible and see where the best place is for me to stand.
 It doesn’t take much time to find the right place and it’s mostly just more then a meter away so walking back and forth isn’t so bad!
-And more chance it takes you sharp instead of the background!posted about 3 years ago
+And more chance it takes you sharp instead of the background!posted over 3 years ago